maximemulder/clam/specs/specs.typ

 = Introduction

 This document is the work-in-progress specification of the Clam programming language semantics.
-It is mostly based on the semantics of System $F^omega_(<:)$ and captures most of the behaviours of Clam.
-However, it is not yet complete and lacks proofs.
-It could also benefit from more elegant evaluation semantics.
+It is mostly based on the semantics of System $F^omega_(<:)$ and some of its derivatives.

+This document is not yet complete.
+For now, it only covers the core calculus of the language and only specifies declarative rules.
+It also lacks interesting theorems and proofs.

 This document has been written using #link("https://typst.app")[Typst].